ChristianCricchi/Vegan-Life/README.md

 Vegan Life includes step by step info about the vegan stylelife with images and a description of the benefits of this new life style.
 Users who wish to attend a meeting  can use the Google Maps section to find where there is a meeting in the neighborhood.
 The site is intended for users who wish to have information about the vegan life in order to change their life style.

-The live link can be found here [Vegan life]
+The live link can be found here [Vegan Life](https://christiancricchi.github.io/veganlife/)

 [Image if Vegan life is responsive]